Governmental Plan Determination Letter FAQs

 6. Will the IRS require submissions every year to cover all pension law changes passed by state legislatures?

 No. Amendments or a summary of the amendments, as described in Q&A 1 above, should only be submitted to the IRS when an application is made for a determination letter.
-Individually designed plans should submit an application once every five years, on-cycle (see Revenue Procedure 2007-44).
+Revenue Procedure 2016-37 only permits individually designed plans to submit a determination letter application for:

 7. Are a determination letter and a private letter ruling redundant?